Hale, Robert Beverly

 - Robert Beverly Hale papers, 1901-1980

-- Image Gallery items from other collections related to Hale, Robert Beverly
+- Image and Media Gallery items from other collections related to Hale, Robert Beverly

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Robert Beverly Hale, 1968 Oct.
 4-Nov.
 1, Archives of American Art, Smithsonian Institution.